MichaelHochriegl/SignalRGen/README.md

     });
 ```

-With this you can use the `ExampleHubClient` like so (Blazor example code):
+After setting up your DI like described above you can use the `ExampleHubClient` like so (Blazor example code):
 ```csharp
 @page "/"
 @using SignalRGen.Generator